 Patent Agent vs. a Patent Attorney

-Experience also means that the agent has worked long enough to garner experience in their field.
+Experience also means that the agent has worked long enough to garner experience in his field.
 Three years is often seen as a minimum requirement to be experienced as a patent agent.
-When choosing the professional, make sure that you ask about relevant experience, education, and post-graduate work.
-While more inexperienced patent agents may be cheaper, they can cost you a lot more in the long run if your application need to be revamped and refiled.
+When choosing a professional, make sure that you ask about his relevant experience, education, and post-graduate work.
+While less experienced patent agents may be cheaper, they can cost you a lot more in the long run if your application needs to be revamped and refiled.

 While these things are true, any person who has been admitted to the patent bar is able to legally represent clients as it pertains to filling out and executing patent applications.
 This means that you have your choice of professionals when it comes to submitting your application through the examination process.

 You do need to think about whether there will be any court matter in relation to your patent application and your patent.
 If you think that there will be a serious issue that needs to be resolved in court, then it is wise to hire a patent attorney.